airbop/airbop-client/README.md

 ###### [airbop-client-sample/src/com/airbop/client/AirBopIntentService.java](https://github.com/indigorose/airbop-client/blob/master/airbop-client-sample/src/com/airbop/client/AirBopIntentService.java)

-A simple [IntentService](http://developer.android.com/reference/android/app/IntentService.html) that will register with the AirBop servers in a separate thread.
+A simple [IntentService](http://developer.android.com/reference/android/app/IntentService.html) that will register or unregister (based on the `REG_TASK` intent extra) with the AirBop servers in a separate thread.
 It performs the same job as the AirBopRegisterTask class, but is useful if you wanted to perform the registration outside of an [Activity](http://developer.android.com/reference/android/app/Activity.html).

 ###### [airbop-client-sample/src/com/airbop/client/AirBopRegisterTask.java](https://github.com/indigorose/airbop-client/blob/master/airbop-client-sample/src/com/airbop/client/AirBopRegisterTask.java)